ee-leaf

 • Bento boxes.

-• Kids’ metal drink bottles.
+• Kids’ reusable drink bottles.

 No need for single-serve milk or juice cartons, saving tons of unnecessary paper and plastic from entering the waste stream.